 Until 16 years ago, we did not sell warranties.
-You should consider one on a French door refrigerator just from looking at the first-year service rates above.
+You should consider a warranty for a French door refrigerator just from looking at the first-year service rates above.
 There are articles on this blog and comments written about nightmare service experiences.

 You certainly won’t buy a car warranty from a dealer without service.
 Follow the same thinking with appliances.
 Third-party warranties are a joke (only you will not be laughing).
-They will sell you the warranty without actually employing any service techs.
+They will sell you the warranty without actually employing any service technicians.

 Read More: Are Appliance Extended Warranties Worth It?

-Now, you know you may have an annoying ice maker problem within five years, statistically, but the refrigerator will work and save money in energy costs.
+You may have an annoying ice maker problem within five years, statistically, but the refrigerator will work and save money in energy costs.

 You wouldn't notice the other part of what we consider as reliable.
 Bosch and GE are better at turning around parts and service than the others.